Skip to main content

 # omit other parameters

-If you plan to enable Hubble Relay across clusters, you need to ensure that the CA certificates in each cluster are the same, so that cross-cluster mTLS can work properly.
+If you plan to allow Hubble Relay across clusters, ensure the CA certificates are identical in each cluster so that cross-cluster mTLS works correctly.

 You can copy the CA certificate from one cluster to another: